 Another gene, KIF3A, has been found to decrease moisture in the skin barrier and lead to atopic dermatitis.
 Gene mutations allowing for more moisture to be lost from the skin to the atmosphere are associated with atopic dermatitis.

-One study found that the MTHFR gene, which codes for an enzyme that helps the body process the vitamin folate, may be associated with the development of asthma.
+One study in The Journal of Allergy and Clinical Immunology found that the MTHFR gene, which codes for an enzyme that helps the body process the vitamin folate, may be associated with the development of asthma.
 The role of MTHFR mutations on the development of eczema is less clear, however.
-One study found that people with MTHFR mutations were more likely to have allergic conditions like eczema, while another found no connection between MTHFR mutations and allergic conditions.
+Another study cited in the International Journal of Epidemiology found that people with MTHFR mutations were more likely to have allergic conditions like eczema.
+On the other hand, a study in the journal Clinical and Experimental Allergy found no connection between MTHFR mutations and allergic conditions.
 More research is needed to understand the role MTHFR mutations can play in the development of conditions like eczema.

 There is currently no cure for eczema, but there are ways you can prevent flare-ups and treat symptoms.
 In infants, it is important to treat eczema as early as possible.
 Applying topical moisturizers routinely and avoiding irritants such as harsh soaps and detergents, dyes and fragrances, itchy fabrics, dust, pollen, and extreme hot or cold temperatures are effective ways to prevent eczema flares.